 - Report lights that are out and any hazards immediately to the Department of Campus Safety, 908-231-8800. - Have your keys ready in your hand when walking to your car. - When parking on campus do not leave valuables out in the open, lock them in a glovebox or trunk of the vehicle. - There is safety in numbers.
 Travel in groups both on campus and off. - Do not hitchhike or get into a stranger's vehicle.
 Use public transit or ride with a friend, and notify the appropriate authorities if someone appears to need assistance. - Do not let technology (cellular phone, tablet, MP3 player, etc.) make you unaware of your surroundings.
 Pay attention to where you are. - Avoid isolation.
 After dark, walk with others.
-Use well-lighted paths. - If you are concerned about your safety while moving about the campus, you may request a security escort by calling 908-231-8800.
+Use well-lighted paths. - A security escort can be requested by calling Campus Safety, 908-231-8800 - Before getting into a rideshare ask, "what's my name?" and remember SAMI